AMC Insurance Acquires Weeks Insurance and Financial Services Inc. Our New office in South Surrey is located at 2982 152 St #101, Surrey, BC V4P 3N7

 Before a Flood

-Even if you feel you live in a community with a low risk of flooding, remember that anywhere it rains, it can flood.
-Flooding can happen in areas due to a number of factors including rainfall, topography, flood-control measures, river-flow and tidal-surge data, and changes due to new construction and development
+Even if you live in an area with a low risk of flooding, remember that any place where it rains can potentially flood.
+Factors such as rainfall, topography, flood-control measures, river-flow, and tidal-surge data, as well as changes due to new construction and development, can all contribute to flooding in an area.

 To prepare for a flood, you should: